DevAdvait/Responsive-Product-Cards/README.md

 # Responsive-Product-Cards
-Click on the link below to open the website. https://devadvait.github.io/Responsive-Product-Cards/
+Click on the link to open the website. https://devadvait.github.io/Responsive-Product-Cards/